chang-zhao/dokuwiki-tree/README.md

 # DokuWiki tree view
 Making DokuWiki site map and sidebar navigation tree beautiful.
-Just copy the contents of **dw-tree.css** from here to your DokuWiki /conf/userstyle.css
+Just copy the contents of any of those CSS [files](#files), from here to your DokuWiki `/conf/userstyle.css`

 Aaand...
 Poof!